 Early childhood teacher additional supply and demand

 The following reference tables provide an overview of the forecast additional supply of early childhood teachers.
 ITE graduates have been broken down in the data table below.
 Note, ITE graduates qualified to teach children aged zero to eight have been counted as single ITE graduates for the early childhood pool in the report, as they are not considered part of the available primary supply pool.
 Three supply scenarios are modelled and presented, “all”, “expected” and “none”.
-These apply different assumptions about the availability of teachers that can work in multiple sectors.
+These apply different assumptions about the availability of teachers who can work in multiple sectors.
 The same rates of availability are applied to new ITE graduates, migration, and deferred registrants.
 The data used in this reference table was sourced from ‘Customised ITE provider enrolment dataset, ITE providers, 2020’ and ‘VIT Annual Reports, VIT, 2007-2020’.